ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

-In \figref{visual}, we visualize the attention matrices for one TE sentence pair in ABCNN-2 for blocks $b_1$ (unigrams), $b_2$ (first convolutional layer) and $b_3$ (second convolutional layer).
+\textbf{Visual Analysis.} \figref{visual} visualizes the attention matrices for one TE sentence pair in the ABCNN-2 for blocks $b_1$ (unigrams), $b_2$ (first convolutional layer) and $b_3$ (second convolutional layer).
 Darker shades of blue indicate stronger attention values.

-In Figure \ref{fig:uni}, each word corresponds to exactly one row or column.
+In \figref{visual} (top), each word corresponds to exactly one row or column.
 We can see that words in $s_i$ with semantic equivalents in $s_{1-i}$ get high attention while words without semantic equivalents get low attention, e.g., ``walking'' and ``murals'' in $s_0$ and ``front'' and ``colorful'' in $s_1$.
 This behavior seems reasonable for the unigram level.

-Rows/columns of the attention matrix in Figure \ref{fig:bi} correspond to phrases of length three since filter width $w=3$.
+Rows/columns of the attention matrix in \figref{visual} (middle) correspond to phrases of length three since filter width $w=3$.
 High attention values generally correlate with close semantic correspondence: the phrase ``people are'' in $s_0$ matches ``several people are'' in $s_1$; both ``are walking outside'' and ``walking outside the'' in $s_0$ match ``are in front'' in $s_1$; ``the building that'' in $s_0$ matches ``a colorful building'' in $s_1$.
-More interestingly, looking at the bottom right corner, both ``on it'' and ``it'' in $s_0$ match ``building'' in $s_1$; this indicates that ABCNN is able to detect some coreference across sentences. ``building'' in $s_1$ has two places in which higher attentions appear, one is with ``it'' in $s_0$, the other is with ``the building that'' in $s_0$.
-This may indicate that ABCNN recognizes that ``building'' in $s_1$ and ``the building that'' / ``it'' in $s_0$ refer to the same object.
+More interestingly, looking at the bottom right corner, both ``on it'' and ``it'' in $s_0$ match ``building'' in $s_1$; this indicates that ABCNNs are able to detect some coreference across sentences. ``building'' in $s_1$ has two places in which higher attentions appear, one is with ``it'' in $s_0$, the other is with ``the building that'' in $s_0$.
+This may indicate that ABCNNs recognize that ``building'' in $s_1$ and ``the building that'' / ``it'' in $s_0$ refer to the same object.
 Hence, coreference resolution across sentences as well as within a sentence both are detected.
 For the attention vectors on the left and the top, we can see that attention has focused on the key parts: ``people are walking outside the building that'' in $s_0$, ``several people are in'' and ``of a colorful building'' in $s_1$.